-We can’t really say that this is an ancient dilemma since of the obvious reasons 😀 But, in the past years, it’s been an intriguing topic.
+We can’t really say that this is an ancient dilemma for the obvious reasons 😀 But, in the past years, it’s been an intriguing topic.
 Or as we look at it, it started to be an intriguing topic when the Esports industry started its growth in popularity.
-Every growth in popularity (and income) comes with some consequences, and for Esports it was the wake up of “traditional sports” advocates.
+Every growth in popularity (and income) comes with some consequences, and for Esports it was the wake-up of “traditional sports” advocates.

 What is Esports?